 Presents the first term of a three-term sequence of introductory calculus-based physics.
 Includes kinematics, Newton's laws, energy, momentum, rotation, and gravitation.
-Prerequisite: MTH251.
+Prerequisite: MTH251 with a grade of C or better; or consent of instructor.
 F

 PH212 Physics for Engineer and Scientists